 A luxury real estate haven, Dubai’s hospitality sector is set for greater traction and sustained upward mobility in light of Expo 2020.
 Various market trends show induced demand hitting the roof for luxury hotels.
 Catering to such grand aspirations becomes naturally important to Dubai’s legacy as the world’s luxury hub and a range of 4 & 5-star establishments are scheduled to break every mould possible.

-Standalone ventures, like DAMAC Maison Privé located in the prime Burj area, are setting the standards for hotel apartments and cater to a work-life balance through state-of-the-art living.
-From breathtaking views, in-room services, proximity to some of the world’s greatest landmarks, gourmet restaurants and stunning wellbeing facilities; DAMAC Maison Privé offers every guest an exhilarating taste of the Dubai life.
+Standalone ventures, located in the prime Burj area, are setting the standards for apartments and cater to a work-life balance through state-of-the-art living.
+From breathtaking views, in-room services, proximity to some of the world’s greatest landmarks, gourmet restaurants and stunning wellbeing facilities.

 [Related: Luxury living in Dubai]

-According to research company STR, hotels have ushered in fresh winds of change in recent years with average occupancy rates expected to reach up to 82%.
+According to research company STR, apartments have ushered in fresh winds of change in recent years with average occupancy rates expected to reach up to 82%.
 Based on the Dubai Tourism Performance Report 2016, as of February, 150 standard and 66 deluxe/superior establishments had already hit the city’s skyline.
-DAMAC Maison de Ville Tenora and DAMAC Maison de Ville Celestia in Dubai South, are prime examples of these luxury hospitality projects built to accommodate the increased demand of Expo 2020.

 Positive Predictions, Market Stability